Make 2018 Your Year of Favor

 So, I’ve done a little dabble-reading over the past few days on a varied number of topics.
 I was looking for answers as to why I think 2018 can and should be an exciting year for favor and change.
 Bottom line, regardless of how much outside reading I do, I base a lot of my writing and thought-life on the Word and how it agrees with my inner man/spirit.
 (Now you know the secret 😉) And, amongst everything that I’ve read and was encouraged by, Philippians 4:8-9 won the day.

-That is why and how I intend on making 2018 my Year of Favor.
+That is why and how I intend to make 2018 my Year of Favor.
 No, it doesn’t mean that I’ll stick my head in the sand and ignore everything that’s going on; because the Word also says He’ll not have us ignorant and lacking knowledge.
-Because, “…my people perish for lack of knowledge” (Hosea 4:6).
+Because he has said, “…my people perish for lack of knowledge” (Hosea 4:6).

-So, I intend on being knowledgeable about things that are going on around me—primarily so that I’ll know what good things to think on and pray about to counter act the endless negativity that seeks to distract and steal my energy and joy.
+It is the opposite.
+I intend to be knowledgeable about things that are going on around me—primarily so that I’ll know what good things to think on and pray about to counteract the endless negativity that seeks to distract and steal my energy and joy.
 I encourage you to also do the same.
 All year, make it a habit to think about all that you are thankful for.
 Encourage partners, family and friends.
 Be helpful whenever possible and find ways to supplement your income by putting your skill set to use.
 That’s what I do.
 And I’m going to do more of it.
 (Yep, that was a shameless plug…and I’m going to do it again…and again…and again.)
 Why?
 Because if people don’t know what you do or that you are available to do it, then you’ll only prolong reaching your goal(s).

 2018 is a year to stand up, be heard and be seen.
 Expounding on letting your moderation be made know, also let people know about what you have to offer.
 And if it so happens you find out you can collaborate and work together, then let it be so.
 If not, so be it.
 Nothing ventured, nothing gained.
 It’s time.